2024 Grand National Runners & Odds | List of Confirmed Horses

 Everyone involved has a balancing act to manage too.
 Those entered in the Grand National who are not jumping or staying well should not be involved.
 However, those in the form of their lives may have to put up with a very large racing weight given to them by the handicapper.
 All of these factors impact the Grand National betting odds.

 Historically, the Grand National has allowed ‘reserves’ to be called into the field to replace a non-runner.
-However, this system was discontinued for 2023, meaning the race took place with only 39 runners after the late withdrawal of Escaria Ten.
+However, this system has been discontinued since 2023, meaning the 2024 race took place with only 32 runners after the late withdrawal of Run Wild Fred and Chambard.

 What to look for when finding a winning horse?